Austinites celebrate annual Juneteenth parade and festival

-AUSTIN, Texas — Juneteenth officially became a state holiday in Texas back in 1980, and it's been celebrated with a parade along Martin Luther King Ave. for more than 40 years.
+AUSTIN, Texas — Juneteenth officially became a state holiday in Texas back in 1980, and it's been celebrated with festivities in East Austin's Rosewood since as far back as 1930.

 "I've celebrated the 19th of June all my life," said Shirlee Medlock, who attended the parade.
 "I've always known the significance of it."

-Medlock's lived in Austin all her life, and says the city's Juneteenth celebrations are priceless to her and her family.
+Medlock has lived in Austin all her life and said the city's Juneteenth celebrations are priceless to her and her family.

-65 different community groups made up this year's parade, including marching bands and dance groups, as well as school and city departments.
+Sixty-five different community groups made up this year's parade, including marching bands and dance groups, as well as school and City departments.

 "It's high energy, it's joyful, lots of smiles, and it really feels like a safe space to celebrate," said Shanisha Johnson, the public relations coordinator for the Juneteenth parade.

-That energy is what Johnson says brings all different types of people together for the celebration.
+That energy is what Johnson said brings all different types of people together for the celebration.

 "This is a celebration of African American freedom from slavery, but anyone who supports freedom for all, please come out and help us celebrate,” Johnson said.